-NO MAKEUP WORK WILL BE ACCEPTED DURING FINALS WEEK.
+NO MAKEUP WORK WILL BE ACCEPTED DURING FINALS WEEK

-Attendance: Attendance is based on the student missing no more than 10% out of the semester without a valid excuse.
-After the 10%, the instructor may withdraw the student at their discretion.
+Attendance: Attendance is based on the student missing no more than 10% out of the semester without proof of an excused absence.
+After the 10% the instructor may withdraw the student at their discretion.
 Any student thirty or more minutes late will be counted absent.
-Students that leave before class is dismissed will be counted absent.
-The Instructor reserves the right to dock points for any missed class without a legitimate excuse.
 Students that leave before class is dismissed will be counted absent.

-You will also be expected to show up to class on time each day.
+You will also be expected to show up to class on time each day!
 After accumulating three tardies, each tardy will count as an unexcused absence.